An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 Testing Failback

 Once the failover has been tested and all services are running on the failover unit it’s time to fail-back.
-First try to navigate to the master unit’s administration UI using port 440: https://<smoothwall.domain.name>:440
+First try to navigate to the main unit’s administration UI using port 440: https://<smoothwall.domain.name>:440

 .
-Port 440 redirects over the heartbeat interface to the passive Smoothwall, which should currently be the master.
+Port 440 redirects over the heartbeat interface to the passive Smoothwall, which should currently be the main.

-Once the administration UI to the master over port 440 has been confirmed, navigate back to the failover system and go to System > Hardware > Failover and click Enter standby.
+Once the administration UI to the main over port 440 has been confirmed, navigate back to the failover system and go to System > Hardware > Failover and click Enter standby.

-Wait 10 seconds and refresh the page – the master administration UI should be the UI that is now being shown.
+Wait 10 seconds and refresh the page – the main administration UI should be the UI that is now being shown.
 Test that all services are running.

-Note: The master is always the master, the failover is always the failover.
-Their status of active and passive can change – when the master is active, the failover is passive and vice versa.
+Note: Their status of active and passive can change – when the main is active, the failover is passive and vice versa.
 The passive unit will only have one enabled interface, the heartbeat interface.
 The active unit will have all configured interfaces enabled.

 Issues: Split brain syndrome